The Château de Joux is open from 1st June to 29th August 2021.

-From early May to 2nd July 2021, 5 guided visits per day
+From 1st June to 2sd July 2021, 5 guided visits per day

 Outside the main summer season, the chateau de Joux can only be visited with a guide.